Types of capital structure

 The primary purpose of analysing the capital structure of a company is to determine how to allocate funds between equity and debt financing to optimise the company’s overall cost of capital.
 Here are the different types of capital structure:

-Equity capital
+1. Equity capital

 Equity capital is capital raised by issuing shares in the ownership of a business.
 In return, shareholders are entitled to a share in the profit and a portion of the assets if the company goes out of business.
 Equity financing can come from existing shareholders or new investors.
+For self-employed professionals considering alternatives to equity dilution, applying for a personal loan for self-employed can offer the required funds without affecting ownership.

-Debt capital
+2. Debt capital

 Debt capital is the most common capital structure in most organisations and includes taking out loans from creditors like banks, credit unions, or bondholders.
 The borrower promises to repay the debt with interest.
 Debt financing can be an excellent option for businesses that have a stable cash flow.
+For smaller ventures with short-term funding needs, a micro loan may serve as an accessible and scalable form of debt capital.

-Hybrid capital
+3. Hybrid capital

 Hybrid capital, also known as mezzanine financing, is capital structured that combines both equity and debt financing.
 Hybrid capital usually grants the lender the right to purchase equity in the borrower, making it a quasi-equity investment.
-This financing involved higher costs than other financing options but is less risky than equity financing.
+This financing involves higher costs than other financing options but is less risky than equity financing.

-Optimal capital structure
+4. Optimal capital structure

 Optimal capital structure refers to the mix of debt and equity financing that maximises a company's value by minimising the cost of capital.
 It involves determining the right balance between debt and equity to achieve financial goals like reducing the cost of capital, maximising returns and cash flow, and ensuring financial flexibility.
 By having an optimal capital structure in place, the company can maintain its financial stability and achieve sustainable growth while keeping its shareholders and investors happy.
+If the objective is to access substantial funding while maintaining ownership control, opting for a secured business loan can help achieve an optimal capital mix.

 Importance of capital structure